jorbDehmel/oak/README.md

 - `Oak` was previously (0.1.*) translated to `C++`.
 As of 0.2.0, it is instead translated to `C`.
 - `Oak` does not have stack-stored arrays; Only heap-stored ones.
-In fact, all heap-stored data is technically array-based.
+In fact, all heap-stored data in `Oak` is technically array-based.
 - As of version `0.0.10`, the `New` and `Del` operator aliases are single-argument only.
 Just use `Copy` for anything else.